 For professional programmers, it’s important to understand that businesses want to find people who not only can keep pace with the changing tech landscape, but also acquire or possess skills sometimes considered outside of the normal tools a programmer or software developer would use.

 For example, as technology becomes more woven into all aspects of companies, there is a need for tech workers to be business savvy.
 Some major companies have begun to understand that for IT professionals to drive their business forward, they have to understand the nature of the business itself, and if candidates aren’t ready to take on the task of knowing the business more intimately, they aren’t hired.

 Since so much of the way business is conducted these days is through information acquisition, it makes sense that business and IT work in sync, allowing IT to have a greater say in how companies operate.

 Additionally, collaboration between the IT side and the business side of any company helps prevent a disconnection between departments that sometimes leads to IT pushing for the use of the latest technology without considering whether it solves business issues.

-Conversely, workers not directly involved in IT need to have knowledge in computer science, programming and technology to help integrate technology into all company operations.
+Conversely, workers not directly involved in IT need to have knowledge in computer information systems, programming and technology to help integrate technology into all company operations.